se-sic/VaRA-Tool-Suite/docs/source/research_tool_docs/vara/usages/feature_performance_analysis.rst

 Feature Performance Analysis
 ============================

-VaRA's feature performance analysis is build to make the impact of software features measurable.
+VaRA's feature performance analysis is built to make the impact of software features measurable.
 By only specifying where control variables are, our analysis pipeline detects feature-dependent code parts and instruments them for further run-time analysis.

-How to setup and use the feature performance analysis
+How to set up and use the feature performance analysis
 -----------------------------------------------------

 Setting up our analysis is simple and can be done in a few steps.

-1) Setup VaRA by following our :ref:`setup guide<Build VaRA with vara-buildsetup>`.
+1) Set up VaRA by following our :ref:`setup guide<Build VaRA with vara-buildsetup>`.
 ***********************************************************************************